 The review of CRA ratings by the Treasurer’s Office is intended to further ensure that depositories partnering with the Treasurer’s Office are incentivized to play an active role in the economic well-being of their local communities.
 The Treasurer’s Office believes that institutional compliance with the spirit and letter of CRA is essential in advancing an open and effective banking system that grows local communities and bolsters the state economy.

 This approach is further reflected in the State Treasurer’s Investment Policy, which was updated in 2015 to promote community reinvestment, as well as in Treasurer Frerich’s pledge to support CRA compliance.

-Participating institutions that wish to become an “approved state depository” are required to sign a Community Reinvestment Pledge before receiving or renewing state deposits.
+Participating institutions that wish to become an “approved program depository” are required to sign a Community Reinvestment Pledge before receiving or renewing state deposits.
 Financial institutions that do not sign the form will not be eligible for state deposits.
-To review the process for becoming an approved state depository, and to access relevant forms, visit the Treasurer's Becoming an Approved Depository webpage.
+To review the process for becoming an approved state depository, and to access relevant forms, visit the Treasurer's Becoming an Approved Program Depository webpage.

 To ask the Treasurer’s Office to review its relationship with a financial institution -- The Treasurer’s Office maintains a process by which members of the public can request that the Treasurer’s Office reviews the status of its relationship with a specific Approved State Depository.
 Accordingly, if you have an issue to report and would like the Treasurer’s Office to assess its relationship with a financial institution, please fill out and submit a Complaint Form.